Chromeilion/numoop/README.md

 environment, we've included it in external/armadillo-code for your convenience.
 The cmake script will use the bundled Armadillo if it can't find it on your system.

+## Credits
+Numoop was created by Christian Špringer and Uros Zivanovic.
+Christian worked on the ODE module and Uros worked on the stats module.
+All collaboration was done through a repo on GitHub.